Buy International Travel Insurance Online

 Some of the benefits of the Schengen Zone for travellers are listed as follows:

-Single Visa: The Schengen Agreement also benefits foreign travellers as it is cheaper and easier to apply for a single short-stay Schengen Visa (issued by the country where you are spending most of your visit) that enables you to travel across all 27 countries.
+The Schengen Agreement also benefits foreign travellers as it is cheaper and easier to apply for a single short-stay Schengen Visa (issued by the country where you are spending most of your visit) that enables you to travel across all 29 countries.

-Since the 27 Schengen countries follow a common travel policy, they issue a single visa known as the Schengen visa for visiting tourists.
+Since the 29 Schengen area countries follow a common travel policy, they issue a single visa known as the Schengen visa for visiting tourists.
 Schengen is known as the world’s largest visa-free zone for countries which form a part of it.

-What are the Eligibility Criteria for Indians to Qualify for a Schengen Visa?
+Eligibility Criteria for Indians to Qualify for a Schengen Visa

 When applying for a Schengen visa, you must check the following criteria to ensure a smooth visa application process.
 A visa application can be submitted 6 months prior to the beginning of the planned journey.